timescale/docs/api/_hyperfunctions/state_agg/duration_in.md

     - state_agg()
 api_details:
   summary: >
-    Given a state aggregate, calculate the total time spent in the given state.
+    Given a state aggregate, calculate the total time spent in a state.
 If you need to interpolate missing values across time bucket boundaries, use [`interpolated_duration_in`](#interpolated_duration_in).
   signatures: